 The winner takes all.
 Second place gets nothing, no matter how great the effort or how close the race.

-Ultimately there is only one way we can succeed in retail: provide products our customers want better than all of our competitors.
+Ultimately there is only one way we can succeed in retail management: provide products our customers want better than all of our competitors.

 But there are countless ways we can get into trouble—uncontrolled expenses, buying mistakes, theft and fraud, unmotivated personnel, inadequate collection, poor people-management, pricing too high, pricing too low, bad product selection, ignorance of laws, too many or too few employees, inaccurate financial projections, overly optimistic expansions ….
-All the world conspires against a retailer.
+All the world conspires against retail management.

 With profits typically 1-3 percent of sales, the margin for error is frighteningly small.
 Every mistake is serious; combinations can be fatal.